 Sen. Ron Wyden, D-Ore., called it a “positive first step.” ”Though there is still a great deal of work to do, today’s announcement is good for American companies and the Americans they employ and serve,” he said.

-The American Civil Liberties Union, which filed a brief supporting the tech firms in their bid to disclose more information, said Monday that the deal “partially” lifted an information gag on the companies.
+The American Civil Liberties Union, which filed a brief supporting the tech firms in their bid to disclose more information, said the deal “partially” lifted an information gag on the companies.
 But the group praised the agreement as “a victory for transparency.”

 TWT Video Picks